Temporal stability in human interaction networks: Methods

-The evolution of the networks was observed within a fixed number of messages, which we refer to as the window size $ws$.
-This same number of contiguous messages $ws$ was considered with different shifts in the message timeline to obtain snapshots.
-Each snapshot was used both to perform the Erd\"os sectioning and to apply PCA for the topological metrics.
-The values of $ws$ employed were 50, 100, 200, 400, 500, 800, 1000, 2000, 2500, 5000 and 10000.
-Within a same $ws$, the number of vertices and edges vary in time, as do other network characteristics, which is exhibited in Section~\ref{si:frac} of the Supporting Information.
+The evolution of the networks was observed within sequences of snapshots.
+In each sequence, a fixed number of messages, i.e. the window size $ws$, was used for all snapshots.
+The snapshots were made disjoint in the message timeline, and were used to perform both PCA with topological metrics and Erd\"os sectioning.
+Figures and tables were usually inspected with $ws=\{50, 100, 200, 400, 500, 800,$ $1000, 2000, 2500, 5000, 10000\}$ messages.
+Variations in the number of vertices, edges and other network characteristics, within the same window size $ws$, are given in Section~\ref*{si:frac} of the Supporting Information document.

-Networks were visualized with animations, image galleries and online gadgets developed specifically for this research~\cite{animacoes,galGMANE,appGMANE}.
-Such visualizations were crucial to guide research into the most important features of network evolution.
-Furthermore, the size of the three Erd\"os sectors could be visualized in a timeline fashion.
-Visualization of network structure was especially useful in the inspection of data and derived structures from the email lists.
+Network structures were mapped to video animations, sound and musical structures developed for this research~\cite{animacoes}.
+Such \emph{audiovisualizations} were crucial in the initial steps and to guide the research into the most important features of network evolution.